Speakers

 NPC Luncheons

 These events have created our global reputation as a great venue where news is made.
 The Luncheon speaker series allows a guest such as a head of state, politician, cabinet secretary, business leader, musician, actor, sports star or other interesting person to give a significant speech of good duration and then take questions from the press.
 The questions are written on cards and passed up to the President of the Press Club, who decides which ones will be asked and in what order.
 The entire program is one hour.
-All these Luncheons are covered by C-Span and aired several times.
-Some are aired live by C-Span or some of the other news organizations that cover these events regularly including CNN, MSNBC, Fox, CNBC, Bloomberg and many others.
+All these Luncheons are covered by C-SPAN and aired several times.
+Some are aired live by C-SPAN or some of the other news organizations that cover these events regularly including CNN, MSNBC, Fox, CNBC, Bloomberg and many others.
 The NPC shoots video of each luncheon which is webcast live on our homepage and available in our archives.
 We also shoot and post still photos, record digital audio that our members turn into a radio program and create transcripts of the remarks.
 We write brief articles for our online newsletter The Wire.
 The Club invites a dozen or so journalists to sit at the head table, have lunch with the guest and ask questions.
 Some of the head table journalists write stories for their own outlets including: AP, Reuters, Bloomberg, USA Today, Washington Post and others.

 There are about 75 luncheons a year.
 Most of these Luncheons take place in the NPC Ballroom which seats about 300 or so guests.
 The public can buy tickets to most NPC luncheons.
-Sometimes the Speakers Committee (link here), which arranges the luncheons decides to hold their event as a breakfast or a news conference with no meal to accommodate the schedule of a guest-- but this is rare.
+Sometimes the Speakers Committee – which arranges the luncheons – decides to hold their event as a breakfast or a news conference with no meal to accommodate the schedule of a guest, but this is rare.
 If you have never attended an NPC luncheon, but have seen them on C-Span please join us and bring a friend for an unforgettable experience.
 The lunch normally begins at 12:30; the speech begins at 1 p.m.; the Q & A ends at 2pm.
 Tickets are $35.
 Club members and their guests pay a reduced rate.

 NPC Newsmakers

 Newsmakers are one hour news conferences that are run by the Club for the benefit of members and the press corps.
 Guests such as Members of Congress, key government officials, experts in policy, leaders of influential organizations and others agree to give a brief statement and to submit to questions from the press.
 This is a conventional news conference that is open to all credentialed press, members of the National Press Club and their guests.
-C-Span and other outlets decide which Newsmakers to cover and while they are frequently covered it is not C-Span policy to cover every Newsmaker event as it is with the Luncheons.
+C-SPAN and other outlets decide which Newsmakers to cover and while they are frequently covered it is not C-SPAN policy to cover every Newsmaker event as it is with the Luncheons.
 Often, however, there can be dozens of cameras covering these events depending on the topic and the news agenda for that day.
 The NPC records audio of all these newsmaker events but shoots video and still photography on a case-by-case basis.

 Book & Author Events